Payment of Wages: Arizona

 - Arizona law allows employers to make various deductions from employees' pay with employee consent.
 See Permitted and Prohibited Wage Deductions.

 - Employers must provide each employee who is paid by direct deposit or paycard with a pay statement with every payment of wages.
 Each pay statement must include specific information.
+Paid sick time information must be provided with new employees' wage payments.
 See Pay Statement Requirements.

 - When employment ends, employees must be paid within a certain time period depending on whether the termination was voluntary or involuntary.
-Special rules apply to payment of accrued vacation or sick time.
+Specific rules apply to the payout of accrued but unused time on termination.
 See Termination Pay.

 - After the death of an employee, employers must follow a specific set of rules in order to properly turn over any compensation owed to the deceased employee's estate or survivors.
 See Deceased Employee Wages.